MAXIORBOY/SurfaceShapeEstimator/README.md

 ## Optimization Algorithm:
+Keep in mind that the optimization process may take up to several minutes, depending on how many connections the ```connection_file``` contains.

 ### Optimization parameters:
 * ```mod``` - (float) (...).
 Set to 0.5.
 * ```iterations``` - (int) a maximum number of iterations.
 Set to 250.